AliHaider93/AliHaider93.github.io/README.md

 #### Implementation of the Resultant beam:
 A beam in LS-DYNA can have diffrent kinds of cross section, in order to represent these kinds of beams in the .g database, I am working on developping the sketch and extrude classes.
+The code related to this development can be found in the follwoing link <[sketch](https://github.com/BRL-CAD/brlcad/pull/156/files).
 The goal is to implement beam elements with the following types of cross-sections:

 + SECTION_01 : I - Shape
 + SECTION_02 : Channel